Table Of Contents

 The most common symptom of sciatica is pain.
 Patients generally describe it as intense, sharp pain which starts in the lumbar spine and shoots down the buttocks and down the back of your leg.

-Pain may be worsen when coughing, standing or sitting for longer periods of time.
+Pain may be worsened when coughing, standing or sitting for longer periods of time.

 Medical history plays a key role in diagnosing sciatica.
 The doctor will sometimes be able to make the diagnosis solely based on it, but a physical examination is also required along with a chat with the patient regarding the symptoms and the exact location of the pain.